planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 * If your dataset is smaller than 1 or 2 GB, the best option is usually to keep your data in a single file, provided that file is optimized with tiles and overviews.
 If your data format that does not support tiling and overviews, you could either create a mosaic of tiles or, preferably, translate the data into a different format that does support tiling and overviews.
 * Datasets larger than 2 GB should be tiled in smaller files, using inner pyramids and tiles if possible.
-* If your dataset is really large, and will be used at all scales, create an external pyramid.
+* If your dataset is really large (above 100 Gb), and will be used at all scales, create an external pyramid.

-.. todo:: can you define what you mean by really large? > 10Gb?

 Some notes on pyramids and tiles
 --------------------------------